shubhang123/Obsidian-Notes/6th sem/Crypto/Unit 1.md

 ---

 Would you like me to proceed with the next topic, **Introduction to Intrusion, Terminologies**, or do you have any questions about **Types of Attacks**?****

+### **5. Introduction to Intrusion, Terminologies**

+#### **Overview**
+This topic introduces the concept of **intrusions** in cybersecurity, which are unauthorized attempts to access, manipulate, or damage systems or data.
+It also defines key terminologies associated with intrusions to provide a clear understanding of how they relate to security practices.

+---

+#### **Introduction to Intrusion**
+- **Definition**: An intrusion is an unauthorized act of entering, accessing, or tampering with a computer system, network, or data with malicious intent.
+Intrusions are often the first step in a broader cyberattack.
+- **Purpose of Intrusions**:
+  - Steal sensitive data (e.g., personal information, intellectual property).
+  - Disrupt system operations (e.g., causing downtime or corruption).
+  - Gain persistent access for future attacks (e.g., installing backdoors).
+  - Compromise systems to be used for attacks on other targets (e.g., creating a botnet).
+- **Actors Behind Intrusions**:
+  - **External Attackers**: Hackers, cybercriminals, or state-sponsored groups.
+  - **Insiders**: Malicious employees, contractors, or users with legitimate access.
+  - **Automated Threats**: Malware or scripts exploiting vulnerabilities.
+- **Examples**:
+  - A hacker gaining access to a server via a phishing email.
+  - Malware installing a keylogger to capture user credentials.
+  - An insider copying confidential files to an external device.

+#### **How Intrusions Occur**
+Intrusions typically follow these stages:
+1. **Reconnaissance**: Gathering information about the target (e.g., scanning for open ports).
+2. **Exploitation**: Using a vulnerability to gain access (e.g., exploiting an unpatched software flaw).
+3. **Privilege Escalation**: Increasing access rights (e.g., from user to administrator).
+4. **Persistence**: Maintaining access (e.g., installing a backdoor).
+5. **Action**: Performing the intended malicious activity (e.g., data theft, system disruption).
+6. **Covering Tracks**: Hiding evidence of the intrusion (e.g., deleting logs).

+#### **Key Intrusion Terminologies**
+Below are essential terms related to intrusions:

+- **Intruder**: The individual, group, or automated tool (e.g., malware) responsible for the unauthorized access.
+- **Intrusion Attempt**: An effort to breach a system, which may or may not succeed.
+- **Breach**: A successful intrusion resulting in unauthorized access or data compromise.
+- **Exploit**: A method or tool used to take advantage of a vulnerability (e.g., a script targeting a software bug).
+- **Vulnerability**: A weakness in a system that can be exploited (e.g., unpatched software, weak passwords).
+- **Payload**: The malicious code or action delivered during an intrusion (e.g., ransomware encrypting files).
+- **Backdoor**: A hidden entry point created by an intruder to maintain future access.
+- **Privilege Escalation**: Gaining higher-level access than initially obtained (e.g., from a standard user to an admin).
+- **Advanced Persistent Threat (APT)**: A prolonged, targeted intrusion by sophisticated actors, often for espionage.
+- **False Positive**: When an intrusion detection system flags legitimate activity as malicious.
+- **False Negative**: When an intrusion detection system fails to detect an actual intrusion.
+- **Zero-Day Attack**: An intrusion exploiting a previously unknown vulnerability.
+- **Indicator of Compromise (IoC)**: Evidence of an intrusion, such as unusual network traffic or modified files.
+- **Attack Vector**: The path or method used to carry out the intrusion (e.g., email, USB drive, web exploit).
+- **Attack Surface**: The sum of all points where an intruder could attempt to breach a system (e.g., open ports, applications).

+#### **Why Intrusions Matter**
+- Intrusions can lead to severe consequences, including data breaches, financial losses, reputational damage, and legal penalties.
+- Early detection and response to intrusions are critical to minimizing damage.
+- Understanding intrusion terminologies enables clear communication and effective use of security tools like Intrusion Detection Systems (IDS).

+#### **Real-World Context**
+- **Example**: The 2020 SolarWinds attack was an APT intrusion where attackers compromised a software update to infiltrate multiple organizations, remaining undetected for months.
+- **Impact**: Intrusions can disrupt critical infrastructure (e.g., hospitals, power grids) or expose sensitive data (e.g., customer records).

+---

+Would you like me to proceed with the next topic, **Intrusion Detection System (IDS)**, or do you have any questions about **Introduction to Intrusion, Terminologies**?